DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 ## Initial Setup Code and AngularJS Application Initialization

-Let's start some ready to use code which will setup the environment and will do some HTML scaffolding to create the basic structure of the page we will use to build the application:
+Let's start with some ready to use code which will setup the environment and will do some HTML scaffolding to create the basic structure of the page we will use to build the application:

 ```html